MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/author-with-sm.md

 4. Browse to the folder where you extracted the files, expand the **CDImage** folder, and locate **Setup.exe** and double-click **Setup.exe** file.
 5. In the Service Manager Authoring Tool Setup Wizard, select **Install the Service Manager Authoring Tool**.
 6. Continue through the **Product registration** and the **Installation location** pages.
 7. On the **Prerequisites** page, if any prerequisite test fails, you must update the server to ensure that each prerequisite is met.
-If Microsoft Visual Studio 2008 Shell is not installed, select **Install Microsoft Visual Studio Shell 2008** to install the application.
+If Microsoft Visual Studio 2008 Shell isn't installed, select **Install Microsoft Visual Studio Shell 2008** to install the application.
     Select **Check prerequisites again**, and fix any other problems until all prerequisite tests pass.
 8. Continue through the **Use Microsoft Update to help keep your computer secure and up\-to\-date** pages.
 9. On the **Installation summary** page, select **Install** and wait for the installation to finish.